fsoikin/erecruit.TsT/README.md

+**NOTE: a breaking change:**
-<font color='red'>*NOTE: a breaking change:* in version 0.7.0, the templating engine has been switched from dust.js to Nunjucks.</font>
+in version 0.7.0, the templating engine has been switched from dust.js to Nunjucks.

 TsT